Janispamela/Proyecto-3-Dashboard/README.md

    - Features an interactive chart illustrating the urban population percentage for selected countries.
    - Allows users to choose a specific country from the dropdown menu.
    - Utilizes Chart.js to create a dynamic representation of the data.

-## Data Source

-The data is sourced from the World Bank, and the chart is embedded using the World Bank's data sharing widget.

 ## How to Use